 One significant risk associated with debt consolidation is the potential for accumulating new debt alongside consolidated balances.
 If spending habits aren’t addressed and modified after consolidating debts, individuals may find themselves back in the same challenging financial situation they were trying to resolve through consolidation.

-It’s essential for individuals considering this option to address their budgeting and spending habits concurrently with pursuing debt consolidation.
+Individuals considering this option should address their budgeting and spending habits concurrently with pursuing debt consolidation.

 Alternatives to Debt Consolidation